bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **Newton's advice:**

-**“If I have ever made any valuable discoveries, it has been due more to patient attention, than to any other talent.” - Newton.**
+**“If I have ever made any valuable discoveries, it has been due more to PATIENT ATTENTION, than to any other talent.” - Newton.**